manastewari/weather-aggregator/README.md

+# NOTE: Please ignore the watermark in the demo video as the demo video was compressed using  a online tool for uploading

 # Weather Aggregator

 FastAPI + React, with a framework-independent domain and explicit ports and adapters.
 Open-Meteo supplies current conditions; PostgreSQL persists each fetch.
 No API key is needed.